SushantGagneja/ultra-low-latency-ML-inference-on-FPGA/README.md

 A critical requirement of this project was absolute assurance of mathematical equivalence and hardware robustness before physical validation.

-1.  **C/Python Feature Equivalence:** The ESP32 `temporal_features.c` and `quantization.c` are compiled locally and streamed with 100,000 realistic market ticks against the Python `retrain_bookticker.py` extractor.
-We assert that float drift between x86 and Xtensa FPUs is within `1e-4` (machine epsilon), and that the resulting 16-bit binary quantized spike is **100% bit-exact identical** between Python and C.
+1.  **Bit-Exact Co-Simulation:** We built an automated verification harness (`microstructure_cosim.py` and `microstructure_cosim_tb.v`).
+This harness parses 1,000 raw Binance ticks, passes them through the Python golden model and the Icarus Verilog simulation concurrently, and asserts exact structural and bit-level equivalence across every feature engine (OFI, VWAP, Lee-Ready). **The co-simulation passed with zero mismatches.**
-2.  **Formal Verification (SymbiYosys SVA):** The `bnn_core` state machine is formally verified using SystemVerilog Assertions (SVA) via SymbiYosys (see `formal.sby`).
-The proofs guarantee bounded execution (no deadlocks), strict 23-cycle completion, and correct boolean logic implementation of the CDC protocol.
+2.  **Formal Verification (SymbiYosys SVA):** The pipeline arbitration is formally verified using SystemVerilog Assertions (SVA) via SymbiYosys and the Yices SMT solver.
+The proofs guarantee mutual exclusion across the SPI dual-path routing, asserting that legacy 0x01 inference streams and 0x10 microstructure streams can never fatally collide.
 3.  **Adversarial RTL Testbench:** The Icarus Verilog testbench injects hardware faults, asserting that the FSM does not lock up when `CS_n` deasserts mid-transfer, when the SPI clock stops unexpectedly mid-byte, or when spurious `start` strobes fire.
 4.  **Hardware-Accurate Python Simulation:** A standalone XNOR-popcount simulator in Python verifies that replacing floating-point math with binary logic yields identical classification boundaries.
-5.  **End-to-End Co-Simulation:** A Python test harness (`cosim.py`) drives Icarus Verilog (`vvp`) via subprocesses.
-It streams 500 market ticks through the software quantizer, injects the vectors into the Verilog simulation, reads the RTL output, and asserts a 100% bit-exact match with the golden model.

 ## System Infrastructure